thesassway/thesassway.com/README.md

 # The Sass Way

-This is the main repository for The Sass Way!
-Your source for the latest tips, tricks, and news about Sass and Compass.
+This is the main repository for The Sass Way! ~Your source for the latest tips, tricks, and news about Sass and Compass.~

-Interested in submitting an article or news item?
-We welcome contributions!
-To get started read our [contributing guidelines][1].
+We had a good run, but after years of inactivity we are retiring the site.
+Authors are welcome to republish the content on their own sites.

+For the moment, articles can be viewed here: http://thesassway.herokuapp.com/

 ## Getting started